openeuler-mirror/isula-build/doc/manual_en.md

 **\-o, --output**

-Currently, -o and –output support the following formats:
+Currently, -o and --output support the following formats:

 - `isulad:image:tag`: directly pushes the image that is successfully built to iSulad, for example, `-o isulad:busybox:latest`.
 Pay attention to the following restrictions: